-Marketing for Yoga apparel frequently centers around the need for green and sustainable clothing.
+Marketing clothing for Yoga frequently centers around the need for green and sustainable clothing.
 There are four major concepts sometimes propagated as supporting the ties between Yoga and environmentalism: Ahimsa or non-violence, asteya or non-stealing, satya or truthfulness, and saucha or purity.
 It is best to remember that the most environmentally sensitive choice is to make use of something you already own, rather than buying something new.
 The second best choice would be to purchase a gently used item.
 Embracing satya, one can be assured that the quality of his or her practice will not be affected by the trendiness of an outfit.

 © Copyright – Aura Wellness Center – Publications Division

-To see our complete selection of Yoga teacher training courses and specialized Yoga certification programs, please feel free to visit the following link.
+To see our selection of Yoga teacher training courses, please visit the following link.